Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/editform/fw_edit-form-validation.en.md

 | During the | save Allows you to test complex relationships between fields of an object since the check happens at a time | Test begins only when you try to save the form
 | Business server | Allows to test complex relationships between fields of an object and relationships to other objects | Test only starts when you try to save the form

-General comments on the implementation of the on-screen edit forms can be found in the article [Recommendations for improvement edit forms](fw_forms-recommendations.html).
+General comments on the implementation of the on-screen edit forms can be found in the article [Recommendations for improvement edit forms](fw_editform.html).

+The preferred option is the implementation of checks __at all levels__.

 ## Check and highlighting of fields on the edit form